Olesia Buiakova M.D., Ph.D., Chief Scientific Officer, is responsible for pre-clinical compound and target validation programs.

 Olesia brings to Invivotek over 14 years of experience in pre-clinical project management and business development for pharmaceutical and biotechnology companies.
 Prior to joining Invivotek, Olesia was Director of the Pre-clinical contract research group at Taconic Biosciences (formerly Xenogen Biosciences).
 She possesses 20 years of experience in physiological and behavioral evaluation of test therapeutics in mice and rats and in target validation studies with genetically engineered rodents.
 At Xenogen Biosciences, she spearheaded the development of a unique high through-put platform for phenotypic screening of mutant mice for early assessment of target indication and liabilities.
 Dr. Buiakova completed her post-doctoral training at the Hoffmann La Roche Institute for Molecular Biology and served as a junior faculty at Columbia Genome Center at Columbia University.
 Dr. Buiakova received her M.D. from the Russian State Medical University in Moscow, Russia and a Ph.D. in Molecular Biology from the Institute for Molecular Genetics (Russian Academy of Sciences, Moscow).

-Michael D. Hayward Ph.D., a Team Leader at Invivotek, is responsible for the Metabolism and Neurosciences programs.
+Michael D. Hayward Ph.D., a Senior Team Leader at Invivotek, is responsible for the Metabolism and Neurosciences programs.

 Yan Xu Ph.D., a Team Leader at Invivotek, is responsible for the Oncology program.